 Melo is a species of Alocasia native to Sabah state in Malaysia.
 Unlike other varieties, it grows on ultramafic soils, that is, soil with low silica content.

 In its natural habitat, it can reach a height of 23 inches.
-However, when grown indoors, it gets just to 15 inches long.
+However, when grown indoors, it gets just 15 inches long.

 Alocasia Amazonica Bambino